Exiting at POIs

 Are you targeting where the money is — or just picking round numbers?

-Most traders use:
+Most traders default to:

 When you exit at key POIs: